 - 1. Written notice of the expulsion hearing must be given to the student, and, if the student is a minor, to the student's parent(s) or guardian(s) at least five (5) business days before such hearing. - 2.
 A copy of this Board policy on student discipline shall also be given to the student, and if the student is a minor, to the student's parent(s) or guardian(s), at the time the notice is sent that an expulsion hearing will be convened. - 3.
 The written notice of the expulsion hearing shall inform the student of the following: - a.
-The date, time, place and nature of the hearing, including if the hearing will be held virtually, via video conference. - b.
+The date, time, place and nature of the hearing. - b.
 The legal authority and jurisdiction under which the hearing is to be held, including a reference to the particular sections of the legal statutes involved. - c.
-A short, plain description of the conduct alleged by the Superintendent or designee. - d.
+A short, plain description of the conduct alleged by the Administration. - d.
 The student may present as evidence relevant testimony and documents concerning the conduct alleged and the appropriate length and conditions of expulsion; and that the expulsion hearing may be the student's sole opportunity to present such evidence.

 - e.
-The student may cross-examine witnesses called by the Superintendent or designee. - f.
+The student may cross-examine witnesses called by the Administration. - f.
 The student may be represented by an attorney or other advocate of the student's choice at the student's expense or at the expense of the student's parent(s) or guardian(s). - g.
-A student is entitled to the services of a translator or interpreter, to be provided by the Board, whenever the student or the student's parent(s) or guardian(s) requires the services of an interpreter because they do not speak the English language or are disabled. - h.
+A student is entitled to the services of a translator or interpreter, to be provided by the Board of Education, whenever the student or the student's parent(s) or guardian(s) requires the services of an interpreter because he/she/they do(es) not speak the English language or is(are) disabled. - h.
 The conditions under which the Board is not legally required to give the student an alternative educational opportunity (if applicable). - i.
 Information concerning the parent's(s') or guardian's(s') and the student's legal rights and about free or reduced-rate legal services and how to access such services. - j.
 The parent(s) or guardian(s) of the student have the right to have the expulsion hearing postponed for up to one week to allow time to obtain representation, except that if an emergency exists, such hearing shall be held as soon after the expulsion as possible.